Deadline - 15 August 2018 Extended to 15 September 2018

 • 1st: USD $2000 + plaque

 • All other projects judged meritorious by the evaluation committee will receive honorary certificates of appreciation by the IEEE Communications Society.

 Taxes, if any, are under the sole responsibility of each prize winner.

-Entries will be evaluated and ranked by an international judging committee, appointed by the IEEE Communications Society Vice-President - Members Relations.
+Entries will be evaluated and ranked by an international judging committee, appointed by the Student Competition Chairs, including representatives of all ComSoc Technical Committees.

 Evaluation criteria will include: originality, creativity in applying communication technology, social impact on humanity or local community, challenging technical aspects, practical results, and possible application in other parts of the world.

 Winners will be notified promptly after selections are made, at contact address provided upon submission.
 In case a winner does not respond within a reasonable time and cannot be contacted, another winner may be selected.